 The group also suggested that these SMART program residential installations be paid for their resiliency value – and that they ought be considered in the state’s upcoming Clean Peak Program.

 With the central region of the state – National Grid – having sold out of program space in the opening weeks, the utility region now faced the task of integrating this volume of hardware.
 While in the eastern portion of the state, run by Eversource, we’re finding that much of the interconnection process is moving along very slowly as engineering review queues on specific substations can be double digits long, representing 20 MWac+ easily.

 The DOER will hold a technical conference on this topic July 18, 2019 in Boston, with the initial scope of this investigation limited to the following topics:

 - Methods to manage high volume queues for DG interconnection

 - Process related to affected system operator studies conducted during DG interconnection

 - and Interconnection process for DG facilities interconnecting to the transmission system.

-Some developers in the very active National Grid region, who already signed interconnection agreements and have begun (or in some cases have nearly completed) construction, are suggesting that they are being put into a new level of interconnection analysis – with potential additional infrastructure hardware upgrades required – if these additional grid studies deem it necessary.
+Some developers in the very active National Grid region, who already signed interconnection agreements and have begun (or in some cases have nearly completed) construction, are suggesting that they are being put into a new level of interconnection analysis, a cluster study – with potential additional infrastructure hardware upgrades required – if this additional grid study deem it necessary.